Your clipboard, your devices.

 Private by default

-Windows, macOS, and iOS.
+Windows, macOS, iOS, and Linux.

 Clipp on Windows showing network settings, a fingerprint, and connected peers.